citp/privacy-policy-historical/m/ma/max/maxworkouts.com.md

 ##### Information you give us:

-When you order, we need to know your name, email address, billing address, credit card number, and expiration date.
-This allows us to process and fulfill your order, notify you of your order status, and provide you with customer support. _This information is considered personally identifiable information (PII)._
+When you place an order, we collect your name, email address, billing address, credit card number, and expiration date (this information is considered Personally Identifiable Information (PII)).
+When you sign up for a promotion, contest, free report, or email newsletter, we collect your name and email address.

-When you sign up to receive our promotional email newsletters or reports, we need your first name, email address and gender, which we use to send the information you requested.
-Our emails always give you the ability to unsubscribe from the email list at any time.
+We use this information to process any transaction, inquiry or promotion that you initiate with us, notify you of your order status, provide you with customer support and communicate with you about our products, services and promotions, including those that we think may be of particular interest to you based on information we have collected.
+You have the ability to unsubscribe from future email messages at any time (simply click the "Manage Subscriptions" link located at the bottom of any email you receive from us, then choose the email list(s) you want to unsubscribe from).

 ##### Information we collect from your use of our website: